Napa County Airport (APC)

 Hot Spots

-HS 1: TWY A, TWY A2, TWY C, TWY E, and the ramp.
-Complex intersection and high density traffic area.
+HS 1 Surface Incident Risk: TWY A, TWY A2, TWY C, TWY E, and the ramp - complex geometry due to converging TWYs.

-- Hot Spot 1 is located at the intersection of TWYs A, A2, C, E and the ramp.
-Aircraft parked at the terminal or any of the transient parking areas must be aware that this intersection is high density and potentially confusing.
+- Aircraft parked at the terminal or any of the transient parking areas must be aware that this intersection is high density and potentially confusing.

-- Hot Spot 3 is found at the intersection of RWY 06/24 and RWY 01L/19R.
-During different traffic flows, the TWR may use these RWYs to taxi aircraft.
+- Dependent on the traffic flow, the TWR may use these RWYs to taxi aircraft.

 - Pilots who have been cleared to taxi on a RWY have failed to hold short of the intersecting RWY as instructed.

-- You must always have clearance to cross any RWY – active or not.
+- You must always have clearance to cross/enter any RWY – active or not.

 General